Old Dominion Electric Cooperative

 Old Dominion Electric Cooperative (ODEC) is an electric generation and transmission cooperative headquartered in Glen Allen, Virginia.
-ODEC provides wholesale power to its 11 member electric cooperatives in the states of Virginia, Maryland, and Delaware in the United States.
-ODEC generates its electricity from coal, fuel oil, natural gas, and nuclear energy.
+ODEC provides reliable, affordable, and responsible wholesale power to its 11 member-owned electric cooperatives in the states of Virginia, Maryland, and Delaware in the United States.
+Together, these cooperatives serve nearly 1.5 million people throughout the mid-Atlantic region.
+ODEC generates its electricity from coal, fuel oil, natural gas, nuclear energy, solar, and wind, along with investments in innovative programs such as demand response and energy efficiency.

-On February 23, 2018, ODEC named Marcus Harris as the organization's next president and CEO.
-Prior to joining ODEC, he served as executive vice president and CEO of Kansas Electric Power Cooperative.
+On February 1, 2025, Chris Cosby became the organization's president and CEO.
+Before assuming his current role within the organization, Cosby served as ODEC's Chief Operating Officer.

 About

-ODEC is an electric generation and transmission cooperative that provides wholesale power to its 11 member electric cooperatives in Virginia, Maryland, and Delaware.
-Through these member cooperatives, ODEC provided over 11 million megawatt hours of power to 1.4 million people in 2008.
+ODEC is an electric generation and transmission cooperative that provides reliable, affordable, and responsible wholesale power to its 11 member electric cooperatives in Virginia, Maryland, and Delaware.Through these member cooperatives, ODEC provides over 11 million megawatt hours of power to 1.5 million people.
 ODEC's member cooperatives primarily distribute power to rural, suburban, and recreation areas.

-ODEC's generating facilities make use of coal, fuel oil, natural gas, and nuclear energy.
-ODEC owns 11.6% of the North Anna Nuclear Generating Station in Louisa County, Virginia.
-ODEC President Jack Reasor in 2007 stated that ODEC does not support a cap on carbon emissions as proposed by the United States Carbon Cap-and-Trade Program.
-In 2009, ODEC proposed building a coal plant in Dendron, Virginia.
-In 2010, ODEC agreed to purchase the output of the Criterion Wind Project under a 20 year contract.
+ODEC's generation facilities make use of coal, fuel oil, natural gas, nuclear energy, solar, and wind, along with investments in innovative programs such as demand response and energy efficiency.
+Maintaining a diversified mix of fuels to provide a constant flow of electricity is critical to achieving our mission of delivering affordable, reliable electricity to our member cooperatives.
+Whether through direct ownership or co-ownership, ODEC operates five power generation facilities in Virginia and Maryland, incorporating both baseload fuel sources and natural gas facilities to help fill the needs of our member-owners during periods of peak demand.

 Northern Virginia Electric Cooperative was a member of the cooperative until 31 December 2008, when it terminated its contract.

 TEC Trading is a Class B member of Old Dominion and is owned by ODEC's member cooperatives.
 TEC purchases excess power from Old Dominion and sells it on the market.